HanCharPI/.github/profile/README.md

 HanChar uses machine learning to recognize images and return the best 8 possible results to the user, where a selected result displays some information such as meaning, pronunciations, stroke order and example words (with audio).

-This is the integrative project Team 3 of Tecnologico de Monterrey, required for graduation in Computer Science.
+This is the integrative project Team 3 of Tecnologico de Monterrey, required as academic research for graduation in Computer Science.

 Each repository has its own installation instructions (currently only available in Spanish).